MCAT to IQ Calculator

 Does studying for the MCAT increase IQ?

-While studying for the MCAT doesn’t directly increase IQ, it enhances skills that contribute to cognitive growth:
+While studying for the MCAT doesn’t directly increase IQ, it helps you build useful skills like:

-These benefits reflect improved academic performance, but IQ itself remains relatively stable over time.
+These benefits reflect improved academic performance, but, although IQ itself may vary a bit over time, it remains relatively stable.

 What is the typical IQ of medical students?

-Research suggests that medical students have an average IQ between 120 and 130, with studies by Matarazzo & Goldstein (1972) estimating 125 and Hauser (2002) placing it at 121.
+Research suggests that medical students have an average IQ between 120 and 130, with study by Hauser (2002) placing it at 121.
 This makes doctors one of the highest IQ groups, even surpassing college professors.
-However, as Jacob Appel (2023) notes, once the baseline intelligence required to succeed in medical school is met, other qualities – such as empathy, resilience, and interpersonal skills – become far more important for success as a physician.
+However, as Jacob Appel (2023) notes, once the baseline intelligence required to succeed in medical school is met, which includes other qualities, such as empathy, resilience, and interpersonal skills become far more important for success as a physician.
 Ultimately, patient care relies on clinical skills and judgment, not IQ scores.

 How do MCAT scores and GPA affect medical school acceptance?